MPhil: minimum 12 months full time; minimum 24 months part time

 (Professor L Anderson, Dr A Crumey, Dr L Fish, Professor J Kay, Dr D Kolliakou; Mrs M Wilkinson).

 For more information about staff specialisms please see the School's website.

 Our Humanities and Social Sciences Graduate School provides training in professional/key skills and research techniques, and hosts postgraduate events.

 The School also encourages you to attend and to present papers you have written at its regular postgraduate seminars.
 International literary and linguistic scholars contribute to our visiting speakers programmes.

-An upper-second-class Honours degree or international equivalent, in a related subject.
-PhD applicants also require a Masters.
+An upper-second-class Honours degree, or international equivalent, in English.
+PhD applicants also require a master's degree.